hashicorp/terraform-provider-google/website/docs/r/dataflow_flex_template_job.html.markdown

 - - -

 * `parameters` - (Optional) Key/Value pairs to be passed to the Dataflow job (as used in the template).
+Additional [pipeline options](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options) such as `serviceAccount`, `workerMachineType`, etc can be specified here.

 * `labels` - (Optional) User labels to be specified for the job.
 Keys and values should follow the restrictions specified in the [labeling restrictions](https://cloud.google.com/compute/docs/labeling-resources#restrictions) page. **Note**: This field is marked as deprecated in Terraform as the API does not currently support adding labels.
 **NOTE**: Google-provided Dataflow templates often provide default labels that begin with `goog-dataflow-provided`.
 Unless explicitly set in config, these labels will be ignored to prevent diffs on re-apply.

 * `on_delete` - (Optional) One of "drain" or "cancel".
 Specifies behavior of deletion during `terraform destroy`.
 See above note.

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.

+* `region` - (Optional) The region in which the created job should run.

 ## Attributes Reference
 In addition to the arguments listed above, the following computed attributes are exported: